Fairwinds Care Home, Rotherham

 Welcome to Fairwinds

-At Fairwinds, we build our care and activity plans around individuals, supporting, nurturing and encouraging them to live happy, fulfilled lives.
+At Fairwinds nursing home in Rotherham, we build our care and activity plans with individuals, supporting, nurturing and encouraging them to live happy, fulfilled lives.
+Fairwinds cares for adults living with complex needs including

 Service users at Fairwinds live in one of two ten-bed units, Darwin and Partridge.
 Each unit has a dining room and lounge.
 Every bedroom has an accessible ensuite bathroom, a TV point and can be decorated to suit personal tastes.